Robert MacIntyre: 2023–24: Ryder Cup success and first PGA Tour win

-2025
+2025–26

 In the 2025 U.S Open at Oakmont Country Club, MacIntyre finished in second position.
 Having started his final-round seven strokes behind the leader, he shot a two-under-par round on the final day to finish at one-over-par for the tournament, two strokes behind champion J. J. Spaun.
 At the 2025 BMW Championship, he held a four-stroke lead over Scottie Scheffler after the penultimate round.
 After carding a final round of three-over-par, he finished the event runner-up, two strokes behind Scheffler, at −13.
 Afterwards, MacIntyre said "Right now I want to go and smash up my golf clubs".

 MacIntyre was a member of the European team that triumphed 1513 over the United States in the 2025 Ryder Cup at Bethpage Black.
 He finished the event with a 111 record, which included a tie with Sam Burns in the singles.
 The following week, he secured his fourth European Tour victory with a four-stroke success at the Alfred Dunhill Links Championship, and became the first Scotsman to win the event since 2005.

+At the 2026 Players Championship in March, MacIntyre finished in fourth place.
+In April, he finished in a tie for second at the Valero Texas Open, one stroke behind Spaun.
+In July, he ended in a tie for third at the Genesis Scottish Open.